matplotlib/matplotlib/doc/devel/documenting_mpl.rst

   * You'll need a minimal working LaTeX distribution for many examples to run.
   * `Graphviz <http://www.graphviz.org/Download.php>`_ is not a Python package, and needs to be installed separately.
-  * You'll need to uninstall the conda/pip version of Matplotlib first, before installing the dev version.
+  * You will need to uninstall the conda/pip version of Matplotlib first, before installing the dev version.

 Building the docs